If Beale Street Could Talk

 Available for remote or LIVE! performances

-A story that remains disturbingly poignant sixty years after it was first published, James Baldwin’s If Beale Street Could Talk is about abiding love in the face of injustice.
-Told from the perspective of its young heroine, this is the story of one family’s fight for justice in a society where institutional discrimination has the power to destroy lives, a theme that resonates today with audiences from all walks of life.
+James Baldwin’s story of a family’s fight for justice in a society where institutional discrimination has the power to destroy lives—a theme that resonates today with audiences from all walks of life.

 The Story

 Young lovers Tish and Fonny discover they are having a baby after Fonny is arrested for a crime he didn’t commit.
-Racing against time and injustice, their families come together to bring Fonny home before the baby comes.
+Racing against time, their families come together to attempt to clear Fonny’s name and bring him home from jail before the baby comes.
+A story that remains disturbingly poignant sixty years after it was first published, James Baldwin’s If Beale Street Could Talk is about abiding love in the face of injustice.

 In Performance